-This allows the auto rear defog to be turned on or off.
+If equipped, this will allow you to turn the auto rear defog on or off.
 This feature will automatically turn on the rear defogger when it is cold outside.

-Press the Multifunction knob when Auto Rear Defog is highlighted to select On or Off.
-Turn the knob to confirm the selection and move back to the last menu.
+Press SELECT when Auto Rear Defog is highlighted to open the menu.
+Turn the Multifunction knob to highlight On or Off.
+Press SELECT to confirm the selection.
+Press \$\times\$ BACK to move to the last menu.